readthedocs/blog/ethical-advertising-works.rst

 Thanks
 ------

-I'd like to thank all of companies who have believed in our ethical ads.
+I'd like to thank all of companies who have believed in our ethical ads initiative.
 You can only sell something if people buy it, and I'd like to give credit to the folks who have believed in our concept: